christophe-prevost/Sundried/README.md

 because I found most dark schemes out there (including Sublime's default) to look too "glowing neon".

-It has a simple definition that colours:
+It has a simple definition that styles:

-* The language-independent [root groups][tmlang].
+* The language-independent [root groups][tmlang] for text and source code.
-* Sublime's various highlights, including current lines, selections and find matches.
+* Sublime's various visual cues in the text area, including matched brackets and line / selection / find highlights.

 ![Screenshot](https://github.com/frou/Sundried/raw/master/screenshot.png)